node-red/designs/proposal-template.md

+> To get started with this template:
+>
+> 1. **Make a copy of this template.** Copy this template into the `designs`
+>   folder and name it `my-title.md`.
+If the proposal will include images, a folder
+>   should be created for the proposal and its images: `my-title/my-title.md`.
+>
+>    Remember to delete this getting started text!
+>
+> 2. **Create an initial proposal.** The proposal should set out the high-level
+>   goals of the feature with enough detail to review the intent and direction of the
+>   feature.
+>
+> 3. **Create a pull request.** This will be used to drive discussion on the
+>   proposal.
+The goal is to merge proposals early and not try to tackle everything
+>   in a single go.
+>
+> 4. **Develop the design.** The discussion on the design will provide guidance
+>   on what further material is needed.

 # Title

 This is the title of the proposal.
 It should communicate the key purpose of the proposal and will be how it is referred to in general discussion.

-To get started with this template:

-1. **Make a copy of this template.** Copy this template into the `0-initial` folder and name it `my-title.md`.
-If the proposal will include images, a folder should be created for the proposal and its images: `my-title/my-title.md`

-2. **Create an initial proposal.** The proposal should set out the high-level goals of the feature with enough detail to review the intent and direction of the feature.

-3. **Create a pull request.** This will be used to drive discussion on the proposal.
-The goal is to merge proposals early and not try to tackle everything in a single go.

-4. **Develop the design.** The discussion on the design will provide guidance on what further material is needed.
+**State:** draft | in-progress | complete

 ## Summary